 The Toolkit comprises both tools and guidance’s.

-The Screening Tool will help to determine if a full Risk Assessment is warranted.
-Please see: Child Exploitation – Practitioner Guidance
+The Screening Tool will help to determine if a full Risk Assessment is warranted, please see the Practitioner Guidance.
+All this can be found in the Child Exploitation Toolkit

-In cases where a Moderate (signs of, but no clear evidence of exploitation leading to significant harm) or Significant risk is identified, the Risk Assessment should be emailed to the Multi Agency Safeguarding Hub: MASH@bcpcouncil.gov.uk You can speak to the MASH for further advice and guidance.
+In cases where a Moderate (signs of, but no clear evidence of exploitation leading to significant harm) or Significant risk is identified, the Risk Assessment should be emailed to the First Response Hub: firstname.lastname@example.org You can speak to the First Response Hub for further advice and guidance.

 Supporting Children at risk of, or experiencing child exploitation